Veelgestelde vragen

 Why do I have to pay extra?

-When you first register with Vaanster, we estimate your heating and/or hot water consumption.
-Each month, you pay a portion of your annual energy bill through an advance payment.
+When you first sign up with Vaanster, we estimate your heating and/or hot water consumption.
+Each month, you pay an advance based on your estimated annual usage.
 At the end of the year, we calculate your actual consumption and costs.
-If the estimate was too low or if you used more heat, you may need to pay an additional amount.
+If the initial estimate was too low or if you used more heat, you might have to pay extra.

 Read more